-- · [Finish]: End check.

-- [Export]: Export results as a PDF.

-- [Print]: Print out results.

-- 10. Compare the average values and CV values to the supplied table.
+- [Finish]: Finish the inspection. - [Export]: Export the results in a PDF file. - [Print]: Print the results. - 10.
+Compare the average values and cv values to the supplied table.

-If the measured values do not agree with the permitted range of values, contact Eppendorf Service
+If the measured values do not agree with the permitted range of values, contact Eppendorf Service.